pformanski/hello-world/README.md

 # hello-world
-just testing functionality - ignore
+just testing functionality - ig nore

 so, this is some modification text for the demo